apigee/apigeetool-node/README.md

 #### Optional parameters

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
-By default, `apigeetool deploynodeapp` uses only the `default` virtual host.
-Note that on the Apigee Edge cloud platform, all new proxies are assigned two virtual hosts: `default` and `secure`.
-If you want your deployed Node.js app to use both HTTP and HTTPS, specify `-v default,secure`.
+By default, `apigeetool deploynodeapp` uses `default,secure`.

 `--base-path -b`
 (optional) The base path of the API proxy.
 For example, for this API proxy, the base path is `/example-proxy`: `http://myorg-test.apigee.net/example-proxy/resource1`.